mahaozhe/RLAlgorithms/README.md

   library, customized the reward function to only give **sparse and delayed** rewards for four FetchRobot tasks.
 - [MyMujoco](./RLEnvs/MyMujoco): based on the [gymnasium-mujoco](https://gymnasium.farama.org/environments/mujoco/)
   library, customized the reward function to only give **sparse and delayed** rewards.
+- [MyMiniWorld](./RLEnvs/MyMiniWorld): based on the [MiniWorld](https://miniworld.farama.org/) environment, customized
+  some self-designed and sparse-reward environments.

 ### Templates